coala/documentation/Help/FAQ.rst

 What does coala do (for me)?
 ----------------------------

-coala is like a spell and grammar checker for source code.
-Imagine using LibreOffice Writer to spellcheck something in English.
-Why should you have to write LibreOfficES to check something written in Spanish?
+coala is like a spell and grammar checker for your project source code.
+Imagine using LibreOffice Writer to spellcheck a document in English.
-That is what coala  tries to fix.
-Why write the whole thing again if you actually just want another analyzing routine?
-Thats what bears are for.
-You want to use clang or pylint on your project?
-We got you covered.
+Would you rewrite LibreOffice to do the same in Spanish?
+This is what coala tries to fix.
+Why rewrite the tool if all you want is just another analysis routine?
+That's what bears are for.
 One command and one configuration to lint all languages in your project.

-You have an awesome idea for a new kind of code analysis but don't want to write a CLI?
-Write just the parameters your custom analysis needs and the analysis part, we'll take care of the rest.
-Everything is handled by coala.
+Have an awesome idea for a custom code analyzer(bear) but too lazy to make a CLI?
+Just write the parameters your analysis needs and the analysis logic, coala will take care of the rest.

-All in all coala does two things:
+In short coala does two things:

-- Make it easy to use existing static code analyzers by unifying and simplifying the configs
+- Unifies existing static code analyzers such as clang, pylint(and many others), making them easy to use
-- Make it easy to write new routines by offering the interface part and everything but the actual analyzer routine.
+- Makes it easy to write new routines by offering an interface and everything but the analyzer routine.

 Can I Use coala in my Continuous Integration?
 ---------------------------------------------